MuzakkirHossainMinhaz/leader-board/README.md

 ## Credits
 The design for this landing page was created in Figma which collected from [Programming Hero](https://web.programming-hero.com/).
 The implementation in HTML and CSS was done by [Muzakkir Hossain Minhaz](https://github.com/MuzakkirHossainMinhaz).

+## Contribution Guidelines
+This is a personal project and contributions are not expected.
+However, if you would like to suggest improvements, feel free to open an issue or submit a pull request.

 ## License
 This landing page design is licensed under the [MIT License](/LICENSE.md).
 You are free to use, modify, and distribute this landing page design for personal or commercial purposes.